junxit/us-congress-bills-114/metadata.md

 - 2015-07-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-85.
 - 2015-07-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-85.
 - 2015-07-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 155.
+- 2016-05-09 — Amendment SA 3889 agreed to in Senate by Unanimous Consent.
+- 2016-05-09 — Amendment SA 3889 proposed by Senator Enzi for Senator Heitkamp. (consideration: CR S2649) In the nature of a substitute.
+- 2016-05-09 — Measure laid before Senate by unanimous consent. (consideration: CR S2649)
+- 2016-05-09 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-05-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-05-09 — Senate amendment agreed to: Amendment SA 3889 agreed to in Senate by Unanimous Consent.
+- 2016-05-09 — Senate amendment proposed (on the floor): Amendment SA 3889 proposed by Senator Enzi for Senator Heitkamp.(consideration: CR S2649)
+- 2016-05-09 — Senate amendment submitted